Semantic-Society/Neologism/frontend/README.md

 ## Installation

+Install meteor from https://www.meteor.com/install.
+Currently, it is required for both native and docker installation.

 ### Native Installation

 1. Clone the repository
 2. Install meteor using `curl https://install.meteor.com/ | sh`
 3. Run npm install in the `frontend` folder
 4. Run the meteor bundler (see below)

 ### Docker Installation (from within the frontend folder)